everlifeai/everlife-node-releases/README.md

 ## Existing Avatar Node Upgrade

-If you already have an Avatar node installed, make sure you [stop it](docs/300_Stopping_Avatar.md).
+If you already have an Avatar node installed, make sure you stop it.
 You can switch to a newer version just by extracting the new version in parallel to the old files and then [start it](docs/130_Start_Avatar.md) using the new files.

-#### Upgrading from versions < 3.0.0 (Linux and MacOS only)

-Due to changes in the Avatar Wallet management the wallet needs to be upgraded when upgrading an Avatar node with version less than 3.0.0.
-In this case follow [these instructions to upgrade it](docs/115_Setup_Wallet_Docker.md#migrating-from-an-earlier-wallet-version-avatar-node-version--300).

 ## 1. New Avatar Node Install